 6. How is EWB-Ar organized?

 EWB-Ar is divided in a board of directors, a general coordination office, and an advisory board.
-It is also organized in departments which deal with general operation (communication, administration, funding, volunteer work, and training and incidence), and technical areas which carry out the projects (infrastructure, energy, water, productive development, and information and communication technologies).
+It is also organized in departments which deal with general operation (communication, administration, funding, volunteer work, and training and impact), and technical areas which carry out the projects (infrastructure, energy, water, productive development, and information and communication technologies).

 7. How many people work in EWB-Ar?

-8. Why do you promote voluntary wor?
+8. Why does EWB-Ar promote voluntary work?

-EWB-Ar promotes voluntary work with the aim of creating a space for community participation, with the idea that taking part in this kind of projects generates a special incidence and makes it possible to have future professionals who are familiar with the concept of sustainable human development.
+EWB-Ar promotes voluntary work with the aim of creating a space for community participation, with the idea that taking part in this kind of projects generates a special impact and makes it possible to have future professionals who are familiar with the concept of sustainable human development.

 9. How is the organization financed?